engramic/engramic/README.md

 pip install engramic
 ```

 During these early phases of development, we recommend working from source code, setting up your environment is designed to be straight forward.
 See the "Getting Started" section in our documentation.
+The complete code is available in examples/mock_profile/mock_profile.py.

 ### Starter Example
 Run a mock version (no API key required) of Engramic.